-Title: Non-Executive Director (resigned 14 December 2017) Qualifications: BCom (Hons), BSc (Hons), FCA, F Fin, FAICD director who has held directorships in the resource, utility & technology sectors, both in listed and unlisted companies.
+Title: Non-Executive Director (resigned 14 December 2017)

+Qualifications: BCom (Hons), BSc (Hons), FCA, F Fin, FAICD

+Experience and expertise: Mr. Saville is a Chartered Accountant.
+He is an experienced non-executive director who has held directorships in the resource, utility & technology sectors, both in listed and unlisted companies.
 In addition, he is Chairman of ICM Limited an International Funds Management Company.
-Duncan is a Fellow of both Chartered Accountants Australia and New Zealand and the Australian
+Duncan is a Fellow of both Chartered Accountants Australia and New Zealand and the Australian Institute of Company Directors.